phanrahan/mantle/doc/mux.md

 ### Multiplexers

-The simplest MUXes select amongts a small number of inputs.
+The basic multiplixers select an array bits.
 ```I``` is an array of n 1-bit values, or ```Bits(n)```
 ```S``` is the selector; it has ```log(n)``` bits.